LN-Patnaik/GIT_BRANCHING_ASSIGNMENT/README.txt

-Contents of the Assignment folder
-These folder contains html files
+Contents of the Assignment folder are grouped into These folder contains html files